• Skip to main content

 Instructions

 Step 1 - Preheat your oven to 400°.
 Preheat your cast iron skillet over medium high heat and add the olive oil.
-It is important that your skillet is hot before adding the chicken to get a good sear and a crispy exterior.

 Season your chicken generously on all sides with the salt and pepper.
 I like to pre-measure the salt and pepper so your hands aren't touching raw chicken and then your pepper grinder and salt dish.